TechGrounds-Cloud8/cloud8-Killian97/project/projectv1_0/README.md

 # README TG project V1.0

 In this README you will get to know what to do to get this project running for yourself.
-This project is created with AWS CDK, if you have no experience with CDK, dont worry in the requirments steps you will learn the basics.
+This project is created with AWS CDK, if you have no experience with CDK, don't worry in the requirements steps you will learn the basics.

 # Requirments for the project